cardillan/mindcode/doc/syntax/SCHEMACODE.markdown

 ### Array labels

 Element labels may end with a `#` or `$` character, representing a _global array label_ or _local array label_ respectively.
 In this case, Schemacode generates unique label for each new block by replacing the `#` or `$` character with an index starting at `1`, in the order they're encountered in the definition file.
 Array labels may be specified multiple times in the definition file, each occurrence being replaced with a unique label.
 Global array labels use indexes unique within the entire schematic, while local array labels use indexes unique within the region they're defined in.

+> [!NOTE]
+> Global label arrays are resolved twice: once when resolving block labels, and once when resolving processor links and connections.
+On both occasions, the indexing starts at `1`.

 When used with an [element array](#element-arrays), names are generated from the label array for elements that do not have a regular label assigned.
 The array label may be used stand-alone or in conjunction with regular labels, but at most one label array can be used per element array.